Updated: Apr 28

 How to Prevent Future Mite Infestations

-If you find that you have an on-going problem with mites and the mite treatments you’ve used thus far isn’t working, then it may be time to make some changes in your house.
-However, to make your dwelling truly uninhabitable to mites you might have to make some structural changes, and that can cost money.
-Still, it may be the only way to get rid of mites on a permanent basis!
+If you find that you have an on-going problem with mites and the mite treatments you’ve tried are failing, it may be time to make some changes in your house.
+Keep in mind that making a building truly uninhabitable to mites will require some structural changes, and that can cost money.

 Of course, preventing mite infestations should an on-going concern, so remain vigilant and be ready-to-act immediately should those pesky mites return.